Back in the days, only professional photographers and highly motivated enthusiasts have had the guts to purchase SLRs. Why?

 There are many explanations over the internet about the stills you get shooting with a full frame versus a crop sensor camera.
 Some of them are a bit hard to understand.
 So, let me try to explain it in the simplest term we can come out with.

 The large sensor of the full frame captures a larger portion of your view.
 Inversely, the smaller area of the crop sensor captures less area.
 With the smaller sensor that the lens focus light on, a smaller area is projected and saved.
 The resulting picture of, let’s say a 50mm lens on a crop sensor, it would seem that the photo is zoomed in.
 Effectively, a 50mm lens on a crop sensor would give you the perspective of an 80mm lens.

 The bottom line, a full frame camera gives you the actual focal point of what a 35mm full frame film would capture.
 This gives you a wide-angle true to the specification of your lens.
 In many comparisons online, you would see that to get a 50mm shot on a crop sensor, and you would need a 35mm lens fixed.

 Full Frame for The Win!

-Today, Canon has the DSLR with the highest megapixel rating on the planet.
+Today, Canon has the DSLR with the highest megapixel rating on the planet and even the smallest camera in the entire world.
 If you take a look at the canon full frame cameras list, Canon EOS 5DS has 50.6mp in total!
 Imagine the images you can capture with them!

 If you think you that your photos are too wide, you can easily crop it with a photo editing software.
 You have the freedom to remove some parts of the photo while still maintaining high-quality pictures.
 This is something you cannot do with a crop sensor.
 When your image is processed, on a crop sensor, there’s no way you can add more to it!